 This book has the added attraction of funne activities for boys and girls at the end of the story.
 These include double page spreads of both London and The Globe with items for readers to spot, some Shakespearian insults to try out on your friends and guidance on making your own puppets

 All of the books above should be available at good bookshops or your local library.
-They can be bought online by clicking on the images above.

 There are also many websites with resources to help teachers engage children with Shakespeare and his plays.
 One of the best for the primary age group is Shakespeare Week.
 Click on the image to visit their website.